Protocentral/protocentral_sensything/docs/4-web-server.md

   document.getElementById("ADCValue").innerHTML =
   this.responseText;
 ```
-Dont forget to check if you have the ESP32 Dev Module(Sensything) board and Sensything COM port selected, otherwise you will get an error when trying to upload.
+Don't forget to check if you have the ESP32 Dev Module(Sensything) board and Sensything COM port selected, otherwise you will get an error when trying to upload.
 Open the Serial Monitor at a baud rate of 115200.

 ##### Step 2: Finding the ESP IP Address